Advertisement

 Introducing: the Swedish weekly tradition of lördagsgodis.

-This word literally means 'Saturday sweets' or 'Saturday candy'.
-Lördag is the Swedish name for Saturday, which comes from the Old Norse name laugardagr which meant 'bathing day'.
-Laug meant 'pool' or 'lake' and dagr meant 'day'.
+This word literally means "Saturday sweets" or "Saturday candy".
+Lördag is the Swedish name for Saturday, which comes from the Old Norse name laugardagr which meant "bathing day".
+Laug meant "pool" or "lake" and dagr meant "day".

 Vikings are believed to have washed themselves once a week, on a Saturday, washing and combing their hair and beards as well.
 This was actually much more than many other people at the time, and the Vikings' personal grooming habits were commented on in many writings by foreign monks and scribes.
-Today, the word for Saturday in all the Scandinavian languages comes from the Old Norse word meaning 'bathing/washing day'.

-Godis meanwhile means 'sweets/candy', and is a shortening of the term godsaker (literally 'good/tasty things') using the popular ending -is.
-Godis in modern Swedish is a countable noun, like British English 'sweet' but unlike American English 'candy', so you can have en godis (one sweet/one piece of candy) or två/tio/hundratals godisar (two/ten/hundreds of sweets or pieces of candy).
+Godis in modern Swedish is a countable noun, like British English "sweet" but unlike American English "candy", so you can have en godis (one sweet/one piece of candy) or två/tio/hundratals godisar (two/ten/hundreds of sweets or pieces of candy) – but you can also say godisbitar (pieces of candy).

-Lördagsgodis, then, refers to the Swedish tradition of stocking up on sweets at the weekend.
-This usually means pick'n'mix style sweets, which you'll find in the supermarket in the godisvägg (wall of candy) as it's sometimes called.
-Pick'n'mix is called plockgodis (literally 'candy for plucking) in Swedish, or lösgodis (loose sweets).
-These days, you might also see some health-conscious Swedes opting for naturgodis instead (literally 'natural candy', this refers to nuts, seeds, berries and dried fruit also served pick'n'mix style), but Swedes still eat more sugar than almost any other nationality worldwide.
+Pick'n'mix is called plockgodis (literally "candy for plucking") in Swedish, or lösgodis (loose sweets).
+These days, you might also see some health-conscious Swedes opting for naturgodis instead (literally "natural candy", this refers to nuts, seeds, berries and dried fruit also served pick'n'mix style), but Swedes still eat more sugar than almost any other nationality worldwide.

 It's a beloved weekend activity, so each Saturday you'll see many families with small children (and childless adults too!) filling up their paper bags with the sweet stuff.